When we step on stage, nothing affects our state of mind more than our goals.

 They’ll probably be timid on stage, and neither they nor their listeners will draw much pleasure from their efforts.

 Performers who take on comparison goals rank themselves against various criteria or people.
 They’ll strive to outshine peers, let’s say, or be like musicians they admire.

 Some comparison-minded musicians aim for god-like perfection, ensuring that they’ll be anxious about falling short in concerts.
 And they always fall short.

 Cultivating a Mastery Orientation

-I’ve learned that musicians who opt for avoidance and comparison goals commonly do so owing to their limited knowledge of practice and performance skills.
+I’ve found that music students who opt for avoidance and comparison goals commonly do so owing to their limited knowledge of practice and performance skills.

 • Employ deep practice habits that bolster self-assurance

 • Use backstage techniques that promote poise and creativity

 • Rehearse techniques to counteract on-stage shakiness and other aspects of fight-or-flight activation

 • Cultivate methods that enhance stage presence